YukiYang31/yukiyang31.github.io/_pages/cv.md

 Education
 ======
-* (incoming) Ph.D in Computer Science, University of Washington
+* First-year Ph.D in Computer Science, University of Washington
 * B.S. in Joint Math and Computer Science, Harvey Mudd College, 2025
   - Graduated with High Distinction, Honors in Mathematics, and Honors in Computer Science